CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: Radio properties of the halos and relics

-where $r_1$ and $r_2$ are the e-folding radii along the two, rotated (by an angle $\theta$ on the plane of the sky) axis of the ellipse $r_x$ and $r_y$ (see \citealt{HFDCA-2021} for further details).
-As commonly done in the literature (e.g. \citealt{Murgia2009,Botteon2022, Duchesne2024}), the derived integrated radio flux density and power are obtained by analytically integrating the best-fit exponential model up to three times the e-folding radii.
+where $r_1$ and $r_2$ are the e-folding radii along the two, rotated (by an angle $\theta$ on the plane of the sky) axis of the ellipse, $r_x$ and $r_y$ (see \citealt{HFDCA-2021} for further details).
+As commonly done in the literature (e.g. \citealt{Murgia2009,Botteon2022, Duchesne2024-EMU}), the derived integrated radio flux density and power are obtained by analytically integrating the best-fit exponential model up to three times the e-folding radii.
 To limit the contamination from point sources, in the $15"$ resolution images of the MGCLS, we adopted the approach used by \cite{Botteon2023}.
 Specifically, we manually masked point sources falling within the halo extension and replaced the pixels in the selected regions with values interpolated from neighbouring pixels.
-As discussed also by \cite{Botteon2023}, this approach works well for small discrete sources, while for extended ones it creates large artefacts which were masked out from the subsequent analyses (see Appendix~\ref{appendix:mgcls_imgs}).
-In Table~\ref{tab:RH_prop} we list the best-fit results of the halo exponential fit.
-In Fig.~\ref{fig:P-M+lotssRH} we present the $P_{RH}-M_{500}$ relation for the CHEX-MATE sub-sample considered (coloured squares) and compare it with literature results (black points).
+As also discussed by \cite{Botteon2023}, this approach works well for small discrete sources, whereas for extended ones, it creates large artefacts which were masked out from the subsequent analyses (see Appendix~\ref{appendix:mgcls_imgs}).
+In Table~\ref{tab:RH_prop}, we list the best-fit results of the halo exponential fit.
+In Fig.~\ref{fig:P-M+lotssRH}, we present the $P_{RH}-M_{500}$ relation for the CHEX-MATE sub-sample considered (coloured squares) and compare it with literature results (black points).
 Specifically, we report the $P_{RH}-M_{500}$ relation obtained at 150 MHz by \cite{Cuciti2023} for a large sample of Planck clusters covered by the LOFAR Two-mete Sky Survey 2nd Data Release \citep[LoTSS DR2,][]{Botteon2022}.
-The authors analysed 61 radio halos detected by the LoTSS DR2 \citep{Shimwell2022} and lying above the 50\% completeness line of the Planck sample \citep{Planck2016}\footnote{We note that the LoTSS DR2 masses are taken from Planck measurements as the ones of our clusters.
+The authors analysed 61 radio halos detected by the LoTSS DR2 \citep{Shimwell2022}, which lie above the 50\% completeness line of the Planck sample \citep{Planck2016}\footnote{We note that the LoTSS DR2 masses are taken from Planck measurements as the ones of our clusters.
 The only difference is that \cite{Cuciti2023} used the masses obtained by combining different techniques, while CHEX-MATE relies on those estimated using the MMF3 algorithm.
-The differences between the two estimates have no impact on the analyses conducted here ($\lesssim5\div10\%$).}. {To perform such a comparison, we extrapolated the flux obtained at 150 MHz to the 1.28 GHz of our MeerKAT observations.
-We used a single spectral index value of 1.3 for all the clusters, and we accounted within the errors for a variation of $\alpha$ between 1.1 and 1.5.}\\ As expected, we find that the clusters in our sample show a positive correlation between $P_{RH}$ and $M_{500}$, with a Spearman correlation coefficient $r_S \sim 0.57$ (p-value$\sim0.01$).
-Fig.~\ref{fig:P-M+lotssRH} also shows the clear mass selection of our targets when compared with a more complete sample.
-We also report two best-fit regression lines of the $P_{RH}-M_{500}$ relation found by \cite{Cuciti21-2} (at 1.4 GHz) and \cite{Cuciti2023} (at 150 MHz), using the LIRA Bayesian regression method \citep{Sereno2016}.
-As for the single target, we rescaled the best-fit lines using $\alpha=1.3$.
-We see how our cluster sample fits rather well in the high-mass range of the $P_{RH}-M_{500}$ found at low frequencies, both in terms of global scatter and relation slope. {Assuming an ellipsoidal volume for the entire radio halo emission, with semi-axes $3r_1$ and $3r_2$, we can divide $P_{RH}$ by the halo volume to calculate the average radio emissivity of each target ($\langle \varepsilon_{RH} \rangle$)}.
-As found for the radio power, we observe a trend between the mass and $\langle \varepsilon_{RH} \rangle$ with $r_S \sim 0.48$ (p-value $ \sim 0.03$) (Fig.~\ref{fig:emR-M}).
-We also report no relation between the radio halo size and the cluster mass ($r_S \sim -0.08$ with p-value $\sim0.72$).
-Although caution must be taken to exclude correlations with the mass when working on such a limited mass range, this result suggests that $\langle \varepsilon_{RH} \rangle$ is the physical quantity responsible for the $P_{RH}-M_{500}$ correlation. {This is consistent with models in which radio halos trace turbulent regions in the ICM driven by mergers, where the synchrotron emissivity, originating from the energy cascade across multiple spatial scales, depends on the turbulent injection rate that scales with the cluster mass \citep[e.g.][]{Cassano2005, Gaspari2014}.} We also note that evidence for the radio emissivity being the driver of the $P_{RH}-M_{500}$ correlation has also been pointed out at lower frequencies by \cite{Balboni2025} for LoTSS DR2 targets.\\
+The differences between the two estimates have no impact on the analyses conducted here ($\lesssim5 - 10\%$).}.
+To perform such a comparison, we extrapolated the flux obtained at 150 MHz to the 1.28 GHz of our MeerKAT observations.
+We used a single spectral index value of 1.3 for all the clusters and we accounted (within the errors) for a variation of $\alpha$ between 1.1 and 1.5 (as usually observed in halos; e.g. \citealt{Feretti2012,vanWeeren19}.